braym3/Airport-Project/README.md

 # Flight Scheduling Simulator
 ## Overview
 Welcome to the Flight Scheduling Simulator, a dynamic application for simulating and visualizing flight schedules at airports.
+This project provides an abstracted and simplified view of flight scheduling, offering a basic simulation of airport activities.

-This project consists of a Java Spring Boot backend that interfaces with the FlightLabs 'flight' API to retrieve real-world flight data, and a React frontend that offers an interactive web application for users to view, analyze, and simulate flight schedules.
+It consists of a Java Spring Boot backend that interfaces with the FlightLabs 'flight' API to retrieve real-world flight data and extensively models and manipulates this data to create a dynamic flight schedule.
+The backend is designed to respond dynamically to impact events, such as closures, weather conditions, and delays, reshuffling the schedule to simulate real-world challenges.

+The project also includes a React frontend, offering an interactive web application for users to explore and analyze the dynamically generated flight schedules.

 ## Features
 **Dynamic Flight Scheduling:** The backend processes real-world flight data from the FlightLabs 'flight' API, mapping it into a detailed flight schedule based on the airport's terminal, gate, and runway structure.
 The application is currently configured for Manchester Airport but can easily be adapted to other airports via the properties file.